 Toads become active in spring as they awake from their winter hibernation.
 In spring, toads travel to their local spawning patch to mate.

-Unfortunately, there are more males than females so competition and fights between toads are commonplace.
+Unfortunately, there are more males than females, so competition and fights between toads are commonplace.
 Females only stay in the ponds for a few days to find a spawning site and lay eggs.

-Males stay much longer in spawning sites and will try to mate with many different females for up to three weeks.
+Males stay much longer in spawning sites and try to mate with many different females for up to three weeks.

 What Are Amphibians?
 Exploring the World of Aquatic and Terrestrial Life – Dive into the fascinating world of amphibians and learn about their dual life in water and on land.
 Explore their unique adaptations, life cycles, and the crucial role they play in ecosystems.